gr4ytech/blog/_posts/2023-08-28-Automating-Openstack-Deployment.md

 sudo firewall-cmd --zone=internal --add-port=6081/udp --permanent
 ```

-On nodes running on the networking management side (Not compute!), ports for the OVN Northbound and Southbound interfaces need to be opened.
+On nodes running on the networking management side (*not compute!*), ports for the OVN Northbound and Southbound interfaces need to be opened.
 ```bash
 sudo firewall-cmd --zone=internal --add-port=6641-6642/tcp --permanent
 ```